Training-Free Layout Control with Cross-Attention Guidance: Method

-There is one more aspect of the SD architecture design that we require for our purposes.
-While there are several important design choices that make the network $D$ work well in practice, the mechanism that is of interest in our investigation is \emph{cross-attention}, which allows the generation process to be conditioned on text, thus connecting visual and textual information.
+There is one final aspect of the SD architecture that is relevant for our work.
+While there are several design choices that make the network $D$ work well in practice, the mechanism that is of interest in our investigation is \emph{cross-attention}, which connects visual and textual information and allows the generation process to be conditioned on text.
 Each cross-attention layer takes an intermediate feature tensor $ \z^{(\gamma)}\in\mathbb{R}^{C\times \frac{H}{r} \times \frac{W}{r}} $ as input, where $\gamma$ is the index of the relevant layer in the network, and $r$ is a scaling factor defining the spatial resolution at that level of the representation.
 The cross-attention map $A^{(\gamma)}$ associates each spatial location $ u \in \{1,\dots,\frac{H}{r}\} \times \{1,\dots,\frac{W}{r}\} $ to a token indexed by $i \in \{ 1,\dots, N \}$: